Supporting the sales team during the implementation process

-Knowledge is not the same as ability, and ability is not the same as action ‒ a maxim that is true for the development of managers as well.
-Even in their cases, it usually takes some time until they exhibit the necessary confidence in conducting themselves during their everyday management work.
-For this reason, many MTI development programs include on-the-job training and coaching sessions.
-These programs help managers with the following:
+Knowledge is not the same as ability, and ability is not the same as action ‒ a maxim that is true for the development of sales staff and their managers as well.
+It usually takes some time before they have achieved the confidence they need to conduct themselves in their daily work.
+For this reason, many MTI development programs include on-the-job training for the sales staff and coaching sessions for their managers.
+The purpose is to help them

-exhibiting the desired conduct in their daily work,
+demonstrate the desired conduct in their everyday work,

-An MTI consultant meets with a manager who needs to develop his or her skills in order to discuss problems they encountered in their daily management during the recent weeks.
-During an interview with the manager, the consultant pro-vides new insights into the problem and encourages the manager to develop his or her own more practical solutions.
-In addition to these individualized support measures, MTI often helps companies establish management groups for (young) managers on the same level and with comparable leadership experience.
+Approach: An MTI consultant meets regularly with a sales manager to talk with him or her about problems they encountered in their everyday management work.
+During an interview with the manager, the consultant provides new insights into the problem, primarily through dialogue and questions, encouraging the manager to develop his or her own practical problem solutions.